dh-tech/awesome-digital-humanities/README.md

 * [GO::DH](http://www.globaloutlookdh.org/) - The purpose of Global Outlook::Digital Humanities (GO::DH) is to help break down barriers that hinder communication and collaboration among researchers and students of the Digital Arts, Humanities, and Cultural Heritage sectors in high, mid, and low income economies.

 ## Other DH Tools Lists, Directories, Collections, Catalogs & Repositories
+* [DiRT (Digital Research Tools)](https://dirtdirectory.org/) - The DiRT Directory is a registry of digital research tools for scholarly use.
+DiRT makes it easy for digital humanists and others conducting digital research to find and compare resources ranging from content management systems to music OCR, statistical analysis packages to mind-mapping software.